wiskojo/wiskojo.github.io/_posts/2018-04-02-visualizing-reddit-sentiments-with-emojis.md

 ### Conclusions and Discussion
 ***
 By exploration of various analytical methods, we've been able to construct a map of Reddit that visually illustrates the internal diversity of its communal sentiments; we've shown that the very intriguing *DeepMoji* model can be utilized to assist us with this construction, and that in combination with the help of other powerful data analytic techniques, we were indeed able to successfully carry out a playful, yet in many ways imperfect, study that combines two amusing and somewhat quirky aspects of modern culture, *Reddit and Emojis*.
-You can check the project out on [Github](https://github.com/wiskojo/Reddit-and-Emojis), any kind of feedback is very much welcomed.
+Thanks for reading my first blog post.
+You can check the project out on [Github](https://github.com/wiskojo/Reddit-and-Emojis) if you're interested and any kind of feedback is valuable and very much welcomed.